Nish8690/Deep_Learning_Mini_Projects/README.md

 5) Pandas
 6) MatplotLib

-Note: these are only basic lib.
+Note: these are only basic libries.
 You might reuire many more libraries for perticular project.

-# inorder to run files you will require Jupiter Notebook.
+#In order to run projects you will require Jupiter Notebook or Pycharm.

+You can also use spyder IDE